-The Head of School, together with the senior staff, has the day-to-day responsibility for maintaining discipline in the school, which will include making rules and provision for enforcing them.
+The Head of School, together with the Leadership team and senior teachers, has the day-to-day responsibility for maintaining discipline in the school, which will include making rules and provision for enforcing them.

-The Head of School and Principal must:
+The Head of School must:

-- promote self-discipline and proper regard for authority among pupils - encourage good behaviour and respect for others, and prevent all forms of bullying among pupils - ensure that the standard of behaviour is acceptable; and otherwise regulate the conduct of pupils.
+- Promote self-discipline and proper regard for authority among pupils - Encourage good behaviour and respect for others, and prevent all forms of bullying among pupils - Ensure that the standard of behaviour is acceptable; and otherwise regulate the conduct of pupils.

-5.3 Staff
+5.7 Staff